guyinatuxedo/nightmare/modules/25-heap/Readme.md

 # Heap Exploitation

-This module is literally just an explanation as to how various parts of the heap works.
-The heap is an area of memory used for dynamic allocation (meaning that it can allocate an amount of space that isn't known at compile time), usually through the use of things like malloc.
+This module is literally just an explanation about how various parts of the heap work.
+The heap is an area of memory used for dynamic allocation (that is, it can allocate an amount of space that isn't known at compile time), usually through the use of things like [malloc()](https://man7.org/linux/man-pages/man3/malloc.3.html).
 The thing is malloc has a lot of functionality behind how it operates in order to efficiently do its job (both in terms of space and run time complexity).
-This gives us a large attack surface on malloc, how in certain situations we can leverage something such as a single null byte overflow into full blown remote code execution.
-However in order to carry out these attacks effectively, you will need to understand how certain parts of the heap work (it can get a bit more complicated than overwriting a saved return address of a stack).
+This gives us a large attack surface on malloc, like in certain situations in which we can leverage something such as a single null byte overflow into full blown remote code execution.
+However in order to carry out these attacks effectively, you will need to understand how certain parts of the heap work (it can get a bit more complicated than overwriting a saved return address of a function in the stack).
 The purpose of this module is to explain some of those parts.
 Let's get to work.
 Let's get to work.

 ## Libc

 The first thing I would like to say is that on linux all of the source code for standard functions like malloc and calloc is located in the libc.
-Across different libc versions the code for various functions change, including the code for malloc.
+Across different libc versions the code for various functions changes, including the code for malloc.
 That means that different libc's mallocs operate in different ways.
-For instance the same binary running with two different libc versions, can see different behavior in the heap.
+For instance, the same binary running with two different libc versions, can see different behavior in the heap.
 You'll see this come up a lot.
 When you are working on a heap challenge, make sure you are using the right libc file (assuming the heap challenge is libc dependent).
-You might need to use something like `LD_PRELOAD` to do this (which you can see how I tackle this in exploit).
+You might need to use something like `LD_PRELOAD` to do this (which you can see how I tackle this in the upcoming sections).

 ## Malloc Chunk